maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Had HP selected *one* of these two to indicate slicing, instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then other BASICs copying them could implement string arrays and slicing.
 For instance, `A$(2,3)[1,1]` would return the first character of the string in slot (2,3) of the array of strings.

+This leads to one of the few cases where RetroBASIC cannot automatically determine the dialect from the input.
+If the original program is written in HP BASIC *and* the author chose to use parentheses for slicing, it is up to the RetroBASIC user to address this with the `--slicing=1` switch.

 #### Variations:

 String slicing was common in early microcomputer BASICs, which were often written by programmers that were familiar with HP BASIC.
 The best example is Apple's Integer BASIC, which Woz wrote based on a manual he read while he worked at HP.
-Others also copied this style, Atari and North Star BASIC for instance.
+Many other early dialects also copied this style, Atari and North Star BASIC for instance.

 One dialect that did support arrays *and* slicing was SCELBAL, which indicated a slice with a leading colon.
 Thus `A$(1)` refers to the entire string in slot one in a string array, while `A$(1:5:5)` is the fifth character in that string.
 To slice a string that was not in an array, the slot was simply left off: `A$(:1:5)` returns the first five characters in A$.